Brainspotting vs. EMDR: Which Trauma Therapy Is Right for You?

 How EMDR Therapy Works

-EMDR therapy (Eye Movement Desensitization and Reprocessing) is one of the most extensively researched trauma treatments available, endorsed as a first-line treatment for PTSD by the World Health Organization, the American Psychological Association, and the VA/DoD.
-It was developed by Francine Shapiro and has been refined through decades of clinical research and practice.
+EMDR therapy (Eye Movement Desensitization and Reprocessing) is one of the most widely researched trauma treatments available.
+It is endorsed as a first-line treatment for PTSD by the World Health Organization, the American Psychological Association, and the VA/DoD.
+It was developed by Francine Shapiro and refined through decades of clinical research and practice.

-The core mechanism is bilateral stimulation: the rhythmic, alternating engagement of the left and right hemispheres of the brain, typically through guided eye movements, alternating auditory tones, or alternating physical taps.
-This bilateral engagement occurs simultaneously with focused attention on a specific traumatic memory, negative belief, or somatic sensation.
+The core mechanism is bilateral stimulation.
+This is the rhythmic, alternating engagement of the left and right sides of the brain, usually through guided eye movements, alternating tones, or alternating taps.
+It happens while you hold focused attention on a specific traumatic memory, negative belief, or body sensation.

-EMDR follows a structured eight-phase protocol that includes history taking, preparation and resourcing, assessment of the target memory, desensitization through bilateral stimulation, installation of a positive cognition, body scan, closure, and re-evaluation.
-This structure is one of EMDR's distinguishing features.
-It provides a clear roadmap that many clients find grounding and predictable.
+EMDR follows a structured eight-phase protocol.
+It covers history taking, preparation and resourcing, assessment of the target memory, desensitization through bilateral stimulation, installation of a positive belief, a body scan, closure, and re-evaluation.
+This structure is one of EMDR's defining features.
+It gives a clear roadmap that many clients find grounding and predictable.

-As explored in EMDR Therapy: Why Insight Isn't Enough and How EMDR Works by Changing the Reaction, what changes through EMDR processing is not the person's understanding of the event.
-It is the nervous system's automatic response to the stimulus that was triggering the pattern.
+What changes through EMDR is not your understanding of the event.
+It is the nervous system's automatic response to the thing that was triggering the pattern, which I cover in how EMDR works by changing the reaction.

 How Brainspotting Therapy Works

-Brainspotting was developed by Dr. David Grand, an EMDR trainer who noticed during EMDR sessions that specific fixed eye positions, when held, produced particularly deep access to subcortical processing.
-Rather than bilateral movement, Brainspotting uses a sustained, fixed gaze at a specific point in the visual field that correlates with the client's somatic activation around a particular issue.
+Brainspotting therapy was developed by Dr. David Grand, an EMDR trainer.
+He noticed during EMDR sessions that specific fixed eye positions, when held, produced especially deep access to subcortical processing.
+Rather than bilateral movement, Brainspotting uses a sustained, fixed gaze at a specific point in the visual field that correlates with the client's body activation around a particular issue.

-Brainspotting operates on what Dr. Grand calls dual attunement: the therapist maintains simultaneous attunement to the client's external presentation and to their own somatic resonance with the client's process.
+Brainspotting runs on what Dr. Grand calls dual attunement.
+The therapist stays attuned to both the client's outward presentation and their own body resonance with the client's process.
 The therapeutic relationship and the therapist's regulated nervous system are doing active work throughout the session, not simply holding space.

 The processing in Brainspotting is more autonomous than in EMDR.
-The deep brain processes at its own pace, following its own sequence, without the structured bilateral sets and verbal check-ins that punctuate EMDR sessions.
+The deep brain works at its own pace, in its own sequence, without the structured sets and verbal check-ins that punctuate EMDR sessions.
 This gives Brainspotting a different quality.
-Quieter, less directed, more like watching a process unfold from a grounded witnessing position than guiding it through structured steps.
-(For the full breakdown of how Brainspotting reaches what insight cannot, see What Is Brainspotting Therapy?
-(Why You Can't "Think" Your Way Out of Trauma).)
+It is quieter and less directed, more like watching a process unfold from a grounded witnessing position than guiding it through steps.
+For the full breakdown of how it reaches what insight cannot, see what Brainspotting therapy is.

 The Core Difference: Bilateral Movement vs Fixed Eye Position

-This is the mechanical distinction that produces the most clinically significant differences between the two approaches.
+This is the mechanical distinction that produces the most important clinical differences between the two approaches.

-EMDR uses rapid, alternating bilateral movement: back and forth, left and right, engaging both hemispheres in rhythmic alternation.
-This bilateral movement is what produces working memory taxation, and it requires an active dual attention task.
-The client holds the traumatic material in mind while simultaneously tracking the movement.
-The alternating engagement of both hemispheres is intentional and structured.
+EMDR uses rapid, alternating bilateral movement: back and forth, left and right, engaging both sides of the brain in rhythm.
+This movement is what produces working memory taxation, and it requires an active dual-attention task.
+You hold the traumatic material in mind while tracking the movement.
+The alternating engagement of both sides is intentional and structured.

 Brainspotting uses a fixed, sustained gaze.
 There is no bilateral movement.
-Instead of dividing processing between two hemispheres in alternation, Brainspotting locates the specific point in the visual field that correlates with the subcortical activation around the target issue and holds that point.
-The fixed gaze provides a direct neurological channel to the midbrain and brainstem (deeper subcortical structures than EMDR's bilateral movement typically reaches) and allows the processing to proceed autonomously, without the cognitive engagement that tracking bilateral movement requires.
+Instead of dividing processing between two sides in alternation, Brainspotting finds the point in the visual field that correlates with the subcortical activation around the issue, and holds it.
+The fixed gaze gives a direct channel to the midbrain and brainstem, deeper structures than EMDR's movement typically reaches.
+It lets the processing run on its own, without the mental engagement that tracking movement requires.

 Where EMDR Tends to Excel

-EMDR's structured protocol and bilateral movement make it particularly well-suited to specific presentations.
+EMDR's structured protocol and bilateral movement make it especially well-suited to specific situations.

 Single-incident or clearly bounded trauma.
-When the traumatic material is a specific, identifiable event (an accident, an assault, a medical procedure, a combat incident), EMDR's targeted approach to specific memories is efficient.
-The eight-phase protocol moves systematically through the material, and the changes are typically measurable and relatively rapid.
-(For an applied example with combat-related material, Why Can't I Relax After Deployment?
-The Neurobiology of Veteran Hypervigilance walks through how this targeting works for veteran trauma presentations.)
+When the material is a specific, identifiable event (an accident, an assault, a medical procedure, a combat incident), EMDR's targeted approach is efficient.
+The eight-phase protocol moves through the material systematically, and the changes are usually measurable and relatively fast.
+For a combat-related example, why veterans struggle to relax after deployment walks through how this targeting works.

 Clients who benefit from structure and predictability.
-For clients whose nervous systems are soothed by knowing what is coming next, who find the ambiguity of less structured approaches activating rather than containing, EMDR's protocol provides a clear roadmap.
+For nervous systems that are soothed by knowing what comes next, and that find ambiguity activating rather than containing, EMDR's protocol provides a clear roadmap.
 There is always a next step, always a phase to be in.
-This predictability is genuinely therapeutic for many presentations.
+That predictability is genuinely therapeutic for many people.

-Specific negative cognitions.
-EMDR's protocol includes explicit work on the negative beliefs generated by traumatic experience ("I am not safe," "I am powerless," "I am fundamentally defective") and the installation of adaptive positive cognitions to replace them.
-For clients whose trauma has produced particularly entrenched cognitive distortions, this explicit belief-level work can be a significant part of the therapeutic value.
+Specific negative beliefs.
+EMDR's protocol includes explicit work on the beliefs trauma generates ("I am not safe," "I am powerless," "I am fundamentally defective") and the installation of healthier beliefs to replace them.
+For trauma that has produced deeply entrenched distortions, this belief-level work can be a big part of the value.

 When narrative is available and useful.
-EMDR works with the client's ability to identify and narrate a target memory, even minimally.
-For clients who can access a specific event and have some capacity for verbal reporting during processing, EMDR's structure allows that narrative capacity to serve the process rather than interfere with it.
+EMDR works with your ability to identify and narrate a target memory, even minimally.
+For clients who can access a specific event and report a little during processing, EMDR lets that narrative capacity serve the work rather than interfere with it.

-PTSD with research support requirements.
-For clients who need evidence-based treatment validation (military personnel, veterans accessing VA Community Care, clients whose insurance requires a diagnosis-specific treatment), EMDR's extensive research base, including randomized controlled trials and multiple international endorsements, provides the documentation required.
+PTSD with research-support requirements.
+Some clients need evidence-based validation: military personnel, veterans using VA Community Care, or clients whose insurance requires a diagnosis-specific treatment.
+EMDR's deep research base, including randomized controlled trials and multiple international endorsements, provides the documentation required.

 Where Brainspotting Tends to Excel

-Brainspotting's fixed eye position and autonomous processing make it particularly effective for a different set of presentations.
+Brainspotting's fixed eye position and autonomous processing make it especially effective for a different set of situations.

 Pre-verbal and body-stored trauma.
-For material that was encoded before the client had language (early developmental trauma, adverse experiences in infancy or early childhood), there is no verbal narrative available.
-The material lives entirely in the body's reflexes, survival responses, and somatic memory.
-Brainspotting reaches this level directly, without requiring the client to construct a narrative around something that was never stored as one.
+For material encoded before you had language (early developmental trauma, adverse experiences in infancy or early childhood), there is no verbal narrative to access.
+The material lives in the body's reflexes, survival responses, and somatic memory.
+Brainspotting reaches this level directly, without asking you to build a story around something that was never stored as one.

 Dissociation and freeze states.
-Clients whose primary trauma response is dorsal vagal shutdown (numbness, disconnection, collapse) can find EMDR's active tracking task difficult to sustain.
-Brainspotting's quieter, more receptive posture is often more accessible for these clients, and the fixed gaze can gently activate the subcortical material without requiring the active engagement that bilateral movement demands.
+Clients whose main trauma response is dorsal vagal shutdown (numbness, disconnection, collapse) can find EMDR's active tracking task hard to sustain.
+Brainspotting's quieter, more receptive posture is often more accessible, and the fixed gaze can gently activate the material without the active engagement movement demands.

-Clients whose analytical minds interfere with processing.
-For highly analytical clients (the clients most vulnerable to the insight trap described in Why Understanding Your Trauma Doesn't Heal It (The Insight Trap)), EMDR's bilateral movement can sometimes give the thinking mind just enough engagement to generate narration and analysis rather than genuine subcortical processing.
-Brainspotting's fixed gaze more thoroughly bypasses the analytical mind, and many highly cognitive clients report Brainspotting as the first approach that reached something their intellect could not get ahead of.
+Clients whose analytical minds interfere.
+Highly analytical clients are the ones most vulnerable to the insight trap.
+For them, EMDR's bilateral movement can give the thinking mind just enough engagement to generate narration and analysis instead of real subcortical processing.
+Brainspotting's fixed gaze bypasses the analytical mind more thoroughly, and many highly cognitive clients describe it as the first approach that reached something their intellect could not get ahead of.

-Somatic symptoms without clear narrative.
-Chronic pain, persistent physical tension, GI symptoms with no clear medical cause, fatigue that does not respond to rest.
-When the primary presentation is somatic and the client cannot easily identify a specific traumatic event that produced it, Brainspotting's body-first approach accesses the material through the physical symptoms rather than requiring a cognitive entry point.
+Somatic symptoms without a clear narrative.
+Chronic pain, persistent tension, GI symptoms with no clear medical cause, fatigue that does not respond to rest.
+When the main presentation is somatic and you cannot easily name a specific event behind it, Brainspotting's body-first approach reaches the material through the physical symptoms rather than needing a cognitive entry point.

 Brainspotting vs EMDR for Anxiety

-Both EMDR therapy and Brainspotting therapy are effective for anxiety, but they reach anxiety through different mechanisms, and the choice between them depends significantly on the nature of the anxiety presentation.
+Both EMDR and Brainspotting are effective for anxiety.
+But they reach it through different mechanisms, and the choice depends a lot on the kind of anxiety.

-EMDR is particularly effective for event-triggered anxiety: the anxiety that traces directly to a specific experience or set of experiences that can be identified and targeted.
-Post-accident anxiety, performance anxiety tied to a history of public shame or failure, relationship anxiety with identifiable relational origins.
-For all of these, EMDR's targeted approach moves through the relevant memories systematically, decreasing the amygdala's sensitization to the trigger stimuli generating the anxiety response.
+EMDR is especially effective for event-triggered anxiety.
+This is the anxiety that traces directly to a specific experience or set of experiences that can be identified and targeted.
+Post-accident anxiety.
+Performance anxiety tied to a history of public shame or failure.
+Relationship anxiety with identifiable origins.
+For all of these, EMDR moves through the relevant memories systematically and lowers the amygdala's sensitivity to the triggers driving the anxiety.

-Brainspotting tends to be more effective for embodied anxiety: the chronic, diffuse, full-body anxiety that is not easily traced to specific events, that lives in the chest and the throat and the gut as a persistent condition rather than a triggered response.
-This type of anxiety is typically rooted in the nervous system's baseline regulatory state rather than in specific memories, and Brainspotting's capacity to access and process the subcortical material generating that baseline state can produce a more fundamental shift.
+Brainspotting tends to be more effective for embodied anxiety.
+This is the chronic, diffuse, full-body anxiety that does not trace to specific events, that lives in the chest and throat and gut as a constant condition rather than a triggered response.
+This kind of anxiety usually sits in the nervous system's baseline state rather than in specific memories.
+Brainspotting's ability to reach and process the subcortical material behind that baseline can produce a more fundamental shift.

-For the high-achieving client who presents with what they describe as "always being on" (the pervasive hypervigilance and inability to fully relax that is one of the most consistent presentations in this population), Brainspotting often reaches the deeper nervous system material that EMDR's event-targeted approach does not fully address.
-(For the specific physiological mechanism behind why these "always on" presentations escalate into panic, What Causes Panic Attacks?
-The Nervous System Explanation breaks down the underlying nervous system architecture.)
+Take the high-achieving client who describes "always being on," the pervasive hypervigilance and inability to fully relax that is one of the most consistent presentations in this group.
+Brainspotting often reaches the deeper nervous system material that EMDR's event-targeted approach does not fully address.
+For the specific mechanism behind why these "always on" patterns escalate into panic, what causes panic attacks breaks down the underlying architecture.

 Brainspotting vs EMDR for Complex and Developmental Trauma

-This is the comparison that matters most for the majority of clients who come to my practice, and the one where the distinction between the two approaches is most clinically significant.
+This is the comparison that matters most for the majority of clients who come to my practice.
+It is also where the distinction between the two approaches is most significant.

-Complex trauma (trauma that is developmental, relational, and chronic rather than event-based) does not present in the way that EMDR's eight-phase protocol was originally designed for.
+Complex trauma is developmental, relational, and chronic rather than event-based.
+It does not present the way EMDR's eight-phase protocol was originally designed for.
 There is often no specific target memory.
-The client cannot point to the incident that caused the pattern, because the pattern was produced by an entire relational environment over years, not by a single event.
-The material is diffuse, layered, sometimes pre-verbal, and deeply integrated into the nervous system's basic architecture.
+You cannot point to the incident that caused the pattern, because the pattern was produced by an entire relational environment over years, not by one event.
+The material is diffuse, layered, sometimes pre-verbal, and deeply built into the nervous system's basic architecture.

-EMDR can be used for complex trauma, and with sufficient preparation and a skilled clinician who adapts the protocol appropriately, it is highly effective.
+EMDR can be used for complex trauma.
+With enough preparation and a skilled clinician who adapts the protocol, it is highly effective.
 The preparation phase is extended.
 Resource installation is thorough.
-Specific aspects of the relational pattern are identified and used as targets even in the absence of clear discrete memories.
+Specific aspects of the relational pattern are identified and used as targets, even without clear discrete memories.
 This approach works.

-Brainspotting has a structural advantage for complex trauma presentations because it does not require a discrete target.
-The client can begin with a present-moment somatic experience (the quality of anxiety in the chest, the specific texture of the freeze response, the particular felt sense of the relational wound) and Brainspotting accesses the subcortical material organized around that experience without requiring it to be located in a specific narrative event.
+Brainspotting has a structural advantage here, because it does not require a discrete target.
+You can begin with a present-moment body experience: the quality of anxiety in the chest, the texture of the freeze response, the felt sense of the relational wound.
+Brainspotting reaches the subcortical material organized around that experience without needing it to sit in a specific event.
 The processing follows the body's own sequence rather than a protocol sequence, which is often what complex trauma material requires.

-As explored in Why EMDR Felt Too Overwhelming: How the Comprehensive Resource Model (CRM) Makes Trauma Therapy Safe, when the window of tolerance is narrow and the nervous system needs significant resourcing before processing can occur safely, CRM therapy is often the right starting point before either EMDR or Brainspotting is introduced.
+When the window of tolerance is narrow and the nervous system needs significant resourcing before processing can happen safely, CRM is often the right starting point before either EMDR or Brainspotting begins.
+I cover this in how CRM makes trauma therapy safe.
 The three approaches work together rather than in competition.

 What Sessions Actually Feel Like

-Understanding what each approach feels like from the inside helps set realistic expectations and reduces the anticipatory anxiety that can be a barrier to starting.
+Understanding what each approach feels like from the inside helps set realistic expectations.
+It also reduces the anticipatory anxiety that can be a barrier to starting.

 An EMDR session has a distinct structure.
-There is a clear beginning: checking in with the nervous system's current state, identifying the target for the session, establishing the negative cognition and its felt sense in the body.
-There is an active middle: sets of bilateral stimulation punctuated by brief pauses in which the client reports whatever arose.
-There is a clear end: installation of the positive cognition, body scan, structured closure.
+There is a clear beginning: checking in with your current state, identifying the target, establishing the negative belief and its felt sense in the body.
+There is an active middle: sets of bilateral stimulation punctuated by brief pauses where you report whatever arose.
+There is a clear end: installation of the positive belief, a body scan, structured closure.
 Clients often describe EMDR as feeling like work.
 Engaged, purposeful, directional.
-The bilateral movement keeps the body active in a specific way.
+The movement keeps the body active in a specific way.
 Processing can move quickly, and sessions often end with a sense of something having shifted.

 A Brainspotting session has a different quality.
-After the setup (identifying the issue, locating the relevant brainspot, establishing the bilateral sound field that typically accompanies processing), the session enters a longer, relatively still period of sustained attention on the fixed gaze point.
+After the setup (identifying the issue, locating the brainspot, establishing the bilateral sound field that usually accompanies processing), the session enters a longer, relatively still period of sustained attention on the fixed gaze point.
 There is less verbal interaction than in EMDR.
-The therapist is present and attuned but not directing.
-Clients often describe Brainspotting as feeling like going somewhere they cannot quite describe.
-A quality of deep access to interior experience that is different from anything they have encountered in other forms of therapy.
+The therapist is present and attuned, but not directing.
+Clients often describe Brainspotting as going somewhere they cannot quite put into words.
+A quality of deep access to interior experience that is different from anything they have met in other therapy.
 The processing is quieter and often feels less controllable, which some clients find deeply releasing and others initially find disorienting.

 Can EMDR and Brainspotting Be Used Together?

-Yes, and in practice, many clients benefit significantly from both approaches used at different stages of treatment or for different aspects of the same presentation.
+Yes.
+In practice, many clients benefit a lot from both approaches, used at different stages of treatment or for different parts of the same presentation.

-A common clinical pattern: CRM therapy builds the resourcing foundation and establishes somatic safety.
-Brainspotting then accesses the diffuse, pre-verbal, or body-stored material that does not have a clear narrative entry point.
-EMDR then targets the specific, identifiable memories and negative cognitions that become accessible once the deeper subcortical layers have been addressed.
+A common clinical pattern looks like this.
+CRM builds the resourcing foundation and establishes somatic safety.
+Brainspotting then reaches the diffuse, pre-verbal, or body-stored material that has no clear narrative entry point.
+EMDR then targets the specific, identifiable memories and beliefs that become accessible once the deeper layers have been addressed.

-This is not a rigid sequence and not every client needs all three.
-But the integrated use of these approaches (each doing what it does best, in the sequence that the individual nervous system requires) is often what produces the most comprehensive and durable change.
+This is not a rigid sequence, and not every client needs all three.
+But using these approaches together, each doing what it does best, in the order the individual nervous system requires, is often what produces the most complete and durable change.

 The decision about which to use, and when, is always made in response to what the nervous system is showing the therapist.
 The tools serve the client, not the other way around.